-Mechanisms (Complications: Hyperreactive Distress)
+Complications: Hyperreactive Distress 2

-- The result of hyperreactive distress is in intensive and rapid migration of polynuclears to the infarction zone with acceleration of necrosis and destruction of infarcted myocardium and lag behind of reparative processes. - There is the desynchronization. - Fast destruction of myocardium in the infarction zone has one more consequence, viz. high concentration gradients of all products formed in it along the boundary with the peri-infarct zone with the electronic instability of a heart and as a result, arrhythmia.
+Fast destruction of myocardium in the infarction zone has one more consequence, viz. high concentration gradients of all products formed in it along the boundary with the peri-infarct zone with the electronic instability of a heart and as a result, arrhythmia.

-Mechanisms (Complications: Hyporeactive Distress)
+Complications: Hyporeactive Distress 1

-- In this the case everything develops slowly. - Systemic reactions are sluggish or are absent at all. - Thus, there are problems with the infiltration of polynuclears to the infarction zone and the necrotic phase is slow, which leads to the delay of reparative processes and their slow development. - There is the desynchronization again. - Hypo reactive distress with a sluggish disease pattern determines large sizes of aneurysm and as a rule, heart rupture occurs in the thinnest area of aneurysm.
+- In this the case everything develops slowly. - Systemic reactions are sluggish or are absent at all - Thus, there are problems with the infiltration of polynuclears to the infarction zone and the necrotic phase is slow, which leads to the delay of reparative processes and their slow development.